wp-plugins/od-photogallery-plugin/readme.txt

 == Changelog ==

 = 0.5.3 =
++ template of page with gallery is now editable
+* images can be copied (or moved) to another gallery
+* images can be deleted
+- used WP admin internal abilities for help and configuration
-* allowed to create more galleries from one directory
+- allowed to create more galleries from one directory
-* added AJAX check if name for new directory is valid
+- added AJAX check if name for new directory is valid
-* used WP admin internal abilities for help and configuration
-* from this version is plugin hosted on http://wordpress.org/extend/plugins
+- added third widget ...
++ fixed several bugs around creating and saving galleries and their images
+* finished support web pages

 = 0.5.2 =
 * added support for more types of images then JPEG - currently can be used also PNG and GIF and you can specify supported types in plugin's options